Get 24/7 AC Repair in Chandler, Gilbert and Phoenix Valley Cities Call (480) 968-5652 any time for immediate service!

 - Thermostat – Check the thermostat to see that it is on, and the display is lit.
 If your thermostat is dead, it’s possible that the batteries have worn out or your thermostat is not getting power.
 Obviously, if the thermostat is inoperable, it cannot signal the air conditioner to cycle on.
 If the thermostat is working, but you don’t hear anything, try switching the fan from “auto” to the “on” position.
 If the fan comes on that indicates your thermostat is communicating with your HVAC system.
 If it does not come on, and if you have no air coming through your vents and you don’t hear the usual air conditioner sounds, it’s time to check the power.

-Choose an Expert in AC Service and Repair
+Choose an Expert in AC Repair and Service

 Experiencing air conditioning issues in the middle of the night can be upsetting.
 One of the wisest decisions you can make is to call the best air conditioning service in the Phoenix area.
 Call Bruce’s Air Conditioning and Heating.